htsofie/phospho-idr/docs/general_decisions.md

     It would look something like this:
     swiss-prot/uniprot/ensembl id -> uniprot id -> most recent full sequence -> search for area that matches sequence window -> if multiple return the one closest to the position of phosphorylation documented in the datasets -> if none match return any that have only 1-4 AAs different -> if still none match then return which lines don't match or save in new data set. -> extract full sequence from best match -> add full sequence to data and edit position of phosphorylation in sequence to be the correct one.

+### Sept 16th 2025
+    After mapping IDs to uniprot with to confirm/retrieve corresponding uniprot id to make sure it still exists, some proteins have been removed due to redundancy/have been invalidated, I extract full sequence with that uniprot id for either isoform - if specified - or canonical sequence.

+    To confirm this is done correctly I ran the script on my sample data csvs and am manually confirming in the uniprot database that the id matches the correct protein.
+I am cross referencing this with the protein name/description in the raw data set.

+    Then I will align the phosphorylation sequence window with the full protein sequence.

+### Sept 17th 2025
+    Looking at alignment of sequence window to full protein, I see a couple proteins where the alignment is very far off from the expected position of the phosphorylation.
+Some of them, the proteins identified, even have an expected position that is larger than the uniprot id mapped protein itself.
+I compared this to the IDs of the proteins in the raw data set and it is consistent.
+In uniprot showing a protein length of 123 AA or 198 but the phosphorylation position is 1293 or something which can't be possible.

+    In get_full_seq.py I am flagging any rows where the sequence length number is smaller than the position number of the phosphorylation.
+These rows, depending on how many proteins there are, I can redirect to a different ID and sequence to align to.